-The child will be sent to the AHT/HT office at break/dinner time with a Yellow behaviour slip, which will refer to the reason.
-The level will be recorded on the class list with the date.
+A Yellow behaviour slip will refer to the reason and will be recorded on the class list with the date.
 The slip will then be filed behind the class list.
-Use guidelines below as a reference.

 - The child will miss one/two of their playtimes and fifteen minutes skills time will be removed for that week. - If any child receives a level 2 behaviour slip 3 times per half term the AHT/HT will contact parents and inform them about their child's behaviour.